 The least stressful jobs are those that don’t involve a sense of urgency that comes with certain healthcare and public service professions.
 They’re much slower-paced, allowing for more work-life balance.

-With that in mind, here are some of the least stressful jobs for women and men alike:
+With that in mind, here are the top 10 least stressful jobs that pay well:

 Low-Stress Jobs